icaicarus/Econva-Groceries/README.md

 ### Home
 **Code by: Marryam K**

+**Writing by: Joanna**

 `index.html` `script.js` `style.css`

 - This is the landing page for users
-- Top navigation bar consistent throughout all the pages (*Coded by Marryam*)
+- Top navigation bar consistent throughout all the pages
 - Coded mainly in HTML combined with CSS elements
-- Has information relevant to the purpose of our website and plastic packaging (*Written by Joanna*)
+- Has information relevant to the purpose of our website and plastic packaging
 - Consists of a picture slideshow animated using JS below:
 ```js
 function showSlides(z) { //Displays images in slideshow